chaos-exe/Anime-downloading-and-streaming-ultimate-guide/README.md

 		13.https://www.animerush.tv/
 		14.https://www.anime-planet.com/

-*I think that will be enough atleast one of them will definetly work.*
+*I think that will be enough atleast one of them will definitely work.*

 ## :diamond_shape_with_a_dot_inside:Apps to watch anime anime